luisa-plato/ESGI186/README.md

 <img src="media/kiln.gif" width="50%">

-**Description:** ...

-# Allen–Cahn–Stokes model for rotary kiln

-This documentation describes a coupled phase-field and flow model, combining the Allen–Cahn equation with incompressible Stokes flow.
-This is a first step towards the simulation of a rotary kiln (the granular flow aspect of it) as a problem considered in the ESGI 186 at NTU Trondheim.
+**Description:** This documentation describes a coupled phase-field and flow model, combining the Allen–Cahn equation with incompressible Stokes flow.
+This is a first step towards the simulation of a rotary kiln (the granular flow aspect of it) as a problem considered in a  European Study Groups with Industry at NTU Trondheim (**ESGI 186 – the Norwegian Study Group with Industry**).

-## Model
+## Allen–Cahn–Stokes model for rotary kiln

 We consider a domain $\Omega \subset \mathbb{R}^d$ (rotary kiln $d=3$ or a cross-section $d=2$) and a phase-field variable $\phi : \Omega \times [0, T] \to [0, 1]$, where $\phi \approx 1$ denotes the granular phase and $\phi \approx 0$ denotes the gas phase.